the-mind/onlinesecurity.github.io/training/passwordsecurity.md

 ## How are passwords discovered?

 1. __Interception__ - Passwords can be intercepted as they travel over a network.
-1. __Brute force__ - Automated guessiong of billions of passwords until correct one is found.
+1. __Brute force__ - Automated guessing of billions of passwords until correct one is found.
 1. __Dictionary attacks__ - Avoid consecutive keyboard combinations— such as __qwerty__ or __asdfg__.
 Don’t use dictionary words, slang terms, common misspellings, or words spelled backward.
 These cracks rely on software that automatically plugs common words into password fields.
 1. __Key logging__ - Installing a keylogger to intercept passwords when they are entered.
 1. __Shoulder surfing__ - Observing someone typing in their password.